 The Game Loop Project

-This project demonstrates how to incorporate a game loop into your game engine and to support real-time animation by drawing and updating Renderables.
+This project demonstrates how to incorporate a game loop into your game engine and to support real-time animation by drawing and updating Renderable objects.
 You can see an example of this project running in Figure 4-1.
 The source code to this project is defined in the chapter4/4.1.game_loop folder.

 Figure 4-1.
 Running the Game Loop project